Convert Markdown to DOCX with GroupDocs.Editor for Java

 • Is the output truly a Word DOCX file?
 Absolutely—WordProcessingSaveOptions produces a standards‑compliant DOCX.

-Saving markdown as DOCX means taking a plain‑text Markdown document, parsing its headings, lists, links, and code blocks, and generating a Microsoft Word file that preserves the visual styling and structure.
-This process is often called convert markdown to docx.
+Convert markdown to docx means taking a plain‑text Markdown document, parsing its headings, lists, links, code blocks, tables and other elements, and generating a Microsoft Word file that preserves the visual styling, hierarchy and formatting.
+The conversion maps Markdown syntax to Word styles, ensuring the resulting DOCX looks as intended when opened in Word.

 Why convert markdown to docx?